 Other than the dial, many of the details from the 2017 re-edition carry over to this year’s model.
-The 120-click, coin-edge bezel features a ceramic insert and slopes inwards while the polished case is made of stainless steel.
+The 120-click, coin-edge bezel features a ceramic insert and slopes inwards toward the sapphire crystal while the polished case is made of stainless steel.
 Water resistance is specced to 100 meters despite the fact that the crown does not screw in.
 The printed hour markers feature an ample coating of green-colored, faux-vintage Super-LumiNova and the hour and minute hands are done in a distinctive sword and arrow style.
 There’s a date window at 3 o’clock that is scripted in a soft red color that matches the spinning anchor logo.
-The sapphire crystal has a box construction and the closed caseback features a trio of dancing seahorses All these design details are authentic to the original Captain Cook that was produced from 1962 to 1968.
+The sapphire crystal has a box construction and the closed caseback features a trio of dancing seahorses.
+All these design details are authentic to the original Captain Cook that was produced from 1962 to 1968.
 Nearly every detail has been translated into this contemporary edition with precise accuracy.

 The choice of movement has remained the same as the 2017 release with Rado tapping one of ETA’s popular Powermatic 80 calibers.
 Boasting 80 hours of running autonomy and featured in a variety of Rado’s Swatch Group siblings like Tissot, Certina, and Mido, the Powermatic 80 is extremely reliable and a great option at this price point.
 The movement is basically an ETA 2824-2 with its frequency reduced from 28,800 vph to 21,600 vph and an improved mainspring capacity.

 Unfortunately, it does appear that the one small issue I’ve found with the Captain Cook during my approximate 18 months of ownership remains in this new version.
 While it will likely only be noticed by those as entranced by typography as they are horology, the kerning of the “a” and the “i” in the Captain Cook script on the dial is still frustrating for me.
-That being said, this is the same font used in the 1962 version, so in the spirit of authenticity, it’s hard to blame Rado for this and I appreciate the dedication to the brand’s history.
+That being said, this is the same font used in the 1962 version, so in the spirit of authenticity, it’s hard to blame Rado for this and I appreciate the continued dedication to the brand’s history.

 One positive that does come with the release of this new model is the fact that it is accompanied by a leather travel pouch with a number of additional straps including an army-green NATO and a stainless steel Milanese bracelet.
-I’ve been looking for a high-quality Milanese bracelet to fit the Captain Cook’s nontypical lug-to-lug width of 19 mm ever since I first picked up the watch and, while I’ve found a few contenders, it’s great to see Rado address this with multiple strap options included in the watch’s total price.
-That price tag, however, reflects this and has been slightly increased from the 2017 release to $2,100.
+I’ve been looking for a high-quality Milanese bracelet to fit the Captain Cook’s atypical strap width of 19 mm ever since I first picked up the watch and, while I’ve found a few contenders, it’s great to see Rado address this with multiple strap options included in the watch’s total price.
+That price tag, of course, reflects this and has been slightly increased from the 2017 release to $2,100.
 The amount of production pieces remains the same at 1,962 — a nod to the year the Rado Captain Cook first set sail.